 - Nationals of VWP countries who are also nationals of Iran, Iraq, Sudan, or Syria.

 These individuals will still be able to apply for a visa using the regular immigration process at their embassies or consulates.
 For those who need a U.S. visa for urgent business, medical, or humanitarian travel to the United States, U.S. embassies and consulates stand ready to process applications on an expedited basis.

-Which German passports are valid for travelling on the VWP?
+Which German passports are valid for traveling on the VWP?

 If your passport does not meet the requirements below, then you will need a visa.

 Passport: As of April 1, 2016, only electronic (e-passports) are valid for visa free travel.

 Children’s Passports: Children’s passports (Kinderreisepass) are eligible for the Visa Waiver Program (ESTA) if issued or extended before or on 26 October 2006.
 The document must also then meet normal Visa Waiver Program (ESTA) eligibility requirements in that it be an e-passport, machine-readable and possess a digital photograph of the bearer integrated into the biographical data page.
 Children’s passports issued or extended after 26 October 2006 require a visa for travel.

 Invalid for Visa Waiver Program (ESTA) Travel, Visa Required